NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

 (a,b) ->a + b;
 ```

-Now at first look, you might be thinking "*What on earth is that code*".
-Well I was like that when I first saw lambda expresion syntax.
+Now at first look, you might be thinking "*What on earth is that code?*".
+Well, I was like that when I first saw lambda expresion syntax.
 I know right.
 It felt like reading a hieroglyphics writing.
 Anyway,  what this piece of code is doing right here is just adding the value of `a` and `b`.

 ### The Basics